The Importance of Humility

 Remember that confidence is the key to living a full life.
 Become confident in the decisions you make, both in and out of the ring!
 Doing so may promote a humbler approach to certain life experiences.
 Try some easy tricks such as dressing up each morning, even if you’re not planning on going anywhere.
 The thought of looking great has a profound effect on our confidence!
 Take time to reflect on your accomplishments at the end of each day and remember, success is a series of small wins.

-Don’t ever think that asking questions makes you weak.
+Humble people know that asking questions doesn't make you weak or stupid.
 If anything, asking questions makes you a stronger person, both mentally and physically.
-Show your trainer your willingness to learn and make them see that you are really trying.
+Show your coach your willingness to learn and make them see that you are really trying.
+When learning something new, it takes time for understanding to develop.
+Asking questions can help this process along.

 Think back to your school years.
 What if you never asked questions then?
 Remember that you can only succeed if you seek the motivation to do so.
 If there’s something you don’t understand about your training plan, ask your coach to explain in another way or demonstrate.
 Being afraid to ask for guidance could limit you from achieving your goals.